-Importantly, note that reaching "herd immunity" does not mean that people will not continue to be infected.
-New infections continue to occur.
-They are just outnumbered by recoveries that are occurring.
-When R_0 is large, the number of people who are infectious when the herd immunity threshold is reached is large, so being limited by the number of recoveries is not comforting.
-Indeed, in these models there can be substantial "overshooting" with many more than $1 - \bar{S}$ people eventually infected.
+infected.
 The number of people who escape the epidemic does not have as simple a formula, but is obviously very important practically.
-In an uncontrolled epidemic, it can be described as the solution to a simple implicit equation.3 Numerical examples indicate that overshooting can be dramatic with a significant fraction of the population getting infected after herd immunity is reached.
-For example, with $R_0 = 2$ we reach "herd immunity" when half the population has been infected, but the infection will not completely die out until another 30 percent of the population has been infected.
-With R_0 = 2.5, herd immunity is reached when 60 percent have been infected, but only 11 percent of the population will remain uninfected in an uncontrolled epidemic.
+In an uncontrolled epidemic it can be described as the solution to a simple implicit equation.
+Numerical examples indicate that that overshooting can be dramatic with a significant fraction of the population getting infected after herd immunity is reached.
+For example, with $R_0 = 2$ we reach "herd immunity" when half the population has been infected, but the infection will not completely die out another 30% of the population has been infected.
+With $R_0 = 2.5$ herd immunity is reached when 60% have been infected, but only 11% of the population will remain uninfected in an uncontrolled epidemic.
 In short, even with a moderate R_0 , few escape an uncontrolled epidemic.
 The "social distancing" policies that have been used to suppress COVID-19 infection rates are essentially an attempt to reduce R_0 .

 One other noteworthy feature of SIR models is that for many values of R_0 , the time-path of new infections (and deaths) has a shape that is fairly symmetric about its peak and looks somewhat like a normal density.
-This provides a potential explanation for one of the earliest empirical observations in epidemiology: Farr (1840) noted that the time series of deaths in a smallpox epidemic and in four other epidemics "which have not yet been effectually controlled by medical science" were roughly symmetric and bell-shaped.
-Figure 1 below reproduces Figure 1A from Ferguson et al. (2020) illustrating the predictions of their SIR-like model for Great Britain and the United States.
+This provides a potential explanation for one of the earliest empirical observations in epidemiology: Farr (1840) noted that the time series of deaths in a smallpox epidemic and in four other epidemics "which have not yet been effectually controlled by medical science" were roughly symmetric and bell shaped.
+Figure 1 below reproduces Figure 1A from Ferguson et al. (2020) illustrating the predictions of their SIR-like model for Great Britain and the US.